5 tips to successfully conduct assessment centres

 Reverse assessment approach

 This is an innovative approach that encourages candidates to assess the company or the role they are applying for.
-It involves giving young people the opportunity to evaluate the organisation from their perspective and share feedback on various aspects.
+It involves giving students the opportunity to evaluate the organisation from their perspective and share feedback on various aspects.

 Here is an elaboration on how this approach can be implemented effectively: